tiddly-gittly/TW5-Typed/README.md

 1. to add type for global variable, add `global { }` inside that `declare module 'tiddlywiki' { }`, like `global { var $tw: I$TW; }`

 And add `import './xxx';` in the `index.d.ts` file.

+To rapid prototype the type, just right click a type to open `.d.ts` file in the `node_modules`, and try create new file there, and copy to this repo after a success.